-Another option is to supplement with fish oil.
+- Another option is to supplement with fish oil.
 As fish oils are highly volatile and can be easily oxidized when exposed to heat (like when you consume it), it is important to find fish oil supplements that are blended with antioxidants.
-Studies have found omega-3 fatty acids mixed with olive oil extracts to be effective in combating inflammation.
-2
+Studies have found that omega-3 fatty acids mixed with olive oil extracts to be effective in combating inflammation.

 This is because selenium is responsible for clearing the hydrogen peroxide that is formed with iodine (the inactive form) is turned into iodide (the active form).
 If large amounts of hydrogen peroxide are formed, this causes inflammation and signals the immune system to clear it.
 If this process becomes dysfunctional, a lack of selenium can be a very real trigger of autoimmune thyroiditis.

 The majority of people with Hashimoto’s thyroiditis have a deficiency in zinc.
 This has to do with the fact that zinc needs a good amount of stomach acid to be sufficiently absorbed.
 People with Hashimoto’s typically have low levels of stomach acid, hindering the optimal absorption of nutrients like zinc.

 Zinc deficiency is often the cause for hair loss associated with an underactive thyroid.
 A case study done on a woman with severe alopecia (or hair loss), scaly lesions on her scalp, and hypothyroidism found that supplementing with thyroid medication did nothing for her hair loss.
 When zinc supplementation was added to her therapy, the scaly lesions disappeared within a month and she had complete hair re-growth within four months.
-4

 4. B-Complex Vitamins

 People with one autoimmune disease are more susceptible to acquiring other autoimmune diseases.
 One common autoimmune disease associated with Hashimoto’s is pernicious anemia.
 Antibodies attack the parietal cells of the stomach, hindering their ability to produce intrinsic factor, which is essential for the absorption of vitamin B12.

-Other B vitamins are equally as important in boosting the metabolism as they are responsible from drawing energy from the foods that we eat and from body fat.
+- Other B vitamins are equally as important in boosting the metabolism as they are responsible for drawing energy from the foods that we eat and from body fat.
 Since people with hypothyroidism suffer from lower metabolism, it is important for this population to also take a b-complex vitamin.
 This will work synergistically with thyroid medication to enhance metabolism.